Last Updated: May 4th, 2022 at 4:16 pm

 Cars are often vandalized just for the sake of destruction, but they’re also damaged when individuals are trying to break into them.
 While smashing a car window is usually only charged as misdemeanor criminal mischief in most cases, it can be categorized as burglary of a conveyance if the police can show that there was an intent to commit a crime inside.
 Under FSS 810.02, burglary is a third-degree felony if the vehicle is unoccupied and a first-degree felony if the vehicle is occupied.

 Criminal defense lawyers will often attempt to get burglary charges reduced to criminal mischief because it generally involves lower penalties.

 Frequently Asked Questions About Car Vandalism

 The following questions have been asked by multiple criminal defendants.
-If you require legal advice about your case, call our Fort Lauderdale and West Palm Beach criminal defense attorneys for immediate and diligent representation.
+If you require legal advice about your case, call our Fort Lauderdale and West Palm Beach criminal defense attorneys near you for immediate and diligent representation.

 Can You Go to Jail for Vandalism in Florida?

 Yes, vandalism is charged as either a misdemeanor or felony under Florida State Statute 806.13.
 You can end up in jail or prison depending on the damage amount.
 This is why you need to retain the services of a top-tier criminal defense lawyer to represent you.